Kutabe/anime365-1/README.md

 3. Run Tools/Import_db.cmd (this will download SQL dump and import it).
 4. Run start.cmd and open [http://localhost/](http://localhost/) to check.

-We strongly suggest you to use "ready to use" package even if you already have some software from it.
+We strongly recommend you to use "ready to use" package even if you already have some software from it.
 But if you still want to install it manually - see below.

 ## Quick start (Linux, MacOS, Windows) (manually)